ruc-sci-comp/cpp-syllabus/README.md

 Failure to uphold these principles of academic integrity threatens both the reputation of the University and the value of the degrees awarded to its students.
 Every member of the University community therefore bears a responsibility for ensuring that the highest standards of academic integrity are upheld.

-Infractions are not taken lightly and will be pursued to the fullest extent.
+Infractions are not taken lightly and will fully be pursued.
 For additional information, visit [http://academicintegrity.rutgers.edu/](http://academicintegrity.rutgers.edu/)

 ## University Policies on Disabilities